 Just Falafs is a haven for those on the lookout for traditional Middle-Eastern street food, as well as anyone looking for a vegan fix.
 It is a place that serves delicious food, 100% homemade vegan food.
 The shakshuka, hummus and pita are to die for.
 For a range of international takeaways and restaurants head on over to London Road, where you can also sample some fantastic desserts at Rassam’s Creamery, a dessert-only restaurant where you can indulge in ice cream, waffles, milkshakes, cookies and cake.
 Aside from that, there are several Wetherspoon pubs throughout the city, offering cheap meals and student discounts on a regular basis.
 Like in many other cities, food halls have become more popular than ever in Sheffield, and with Cutlery Works, Kommune, and Peddler Market you can find a wide range of food stalls and vendors selling small plates and drinks from a variety of cuisines – a great start to a night out.

-There really is something for every type of student in Sheffield, as far as nightlife is concerned.
+There really is something for every type of student in Sheffield, as far as nightlife is concerned (read our article on the best nightclubs in Sheffield for details!).
 Whether you are an indie kid looking to explore the live music scene at The Leadmill, want to take advantage of the many craft ale bars in the city, such as The Beer Engine or Riverside, or you are looking to enjoy a night at the Student’s Union bar Hideout at Sheffield Hallam, you can find what you are looking for as a student in Sheffield.
 All of our student accommodation in Sheffield is in prime location for you to take advantage of a night out in the town, and pretty much most places are within walking distance in a city centre that is easy to navigate.
 For those nightspots that are a little out of the centre, the tram and bus network is certainly easy to navigate.
-As the fifth biggest city in the UK, Sheffield has certainly got plenty to offer for a night out, and students living at our Star Residence and Rockingham House are in the heart of the action, just a short walk from many a great night out!
+As the fifth biggest city in the UK, Sheffield has certainly got plenty to offer for a night out, and students living at our student accommodation properties are in the heart of the action, always just a short walk from many a great night out!

 Sheffield is a real hotspot for craft ale and beers, with 23 breweries in the city and over 400 unique beers coming out of this wonderful town.
 What this means is that if you are into your craft beer you’ll have access to pubs all around the city that provide this.
 The Beer Engine on London Road is a prime example of this, as is The Riverside just out of the city centre, and The Sheffield Tap, which is uniquely located inside the city’s main railway station.
 If you are looking to provide the beer for a student party, Beer Central in The Moor Market is a fantastic place to buy kegs and bottles made by Sheffield breweries.